InfOmics/Esearch3D/README.md

 - B. Gene activity is propagated from gene nodes to genic chromatin nodes in propagation step one.
 Activity scores are then imputed in intergenic chromatin nodes by propagating the scores from genic chromatin nodes.
 - C. Ranking of non-genic nodes by the imputed activity score to identify high confidence enhancer nodes.

-## Difference from two step propagation (aka multi gene propagation) and the single gene propagation
+## Difference between two step propagation (aka multi gene propagation) and single gene propagation

 <p align="center">
 <img src="https://raw.githubusercontent.com/LucaGiudice/supplementary-files/main/D3SearchE_images/single.png" width=650 />